liang-ma/BlackScholes_MonteCarlo/README.md

 ### The Monte Carlo Method
 The [Monte Carlo Method][Monte Carlo] is one of the most widely used approaches to simulate stochastic processes, like a stock price modeled with Black-Scholes.
 This is especially true for exotic options, which are usually not solvable analytically.
 In this project, the Monte Carlo Method is used to estimate the payoff price of a given instrument using the Black Scholes model.

-The given time period has to be partitioned into ![$M$] steps according to the style of the option. ![$M=1$] for a European option, since the payoff price is independent of the price before the expiration date.
+The given time period has to be partitioned into !M steps according to the style of the option. ![$M=1$] for a European option, since the payoff price is independent of the price before the expiration date.
 At each time point of a Monte Carlo simulation of this kind, the stock price is determined by the stock price at the previous time point and by a normally distributed random number.
-The expectation of the payoff price can thus be estimated by ![$N$] parallel independent simulations.
+The expectation of the payoff price can thus be estimated by !N parallel independent simulations.

 The convergence of the result produced by the Monte Carlo method is ensured in this case by running a very large number of simulation steps, namely ![$C=M \cdot N$] (which should be a very large number, e.g. $10^9$).
 Other convergence criteria (e.g. checking the difference between successive iterations) could be added.